ZodexNL/laravel-permission-to-vuejs/README.md

 ## How to use

-You can use the following code project:
+You can use the following code in your project:

 ```html
 <div v-if="can('Permission name')">